 Most people assume that you can be too distracted working in a home office.
 Not true — you’ve got a job like anyone else, and quite simply, you have to get things done.

 Having said that, I’ve found that it is important to set a daily list of goals, in order that you can stay focussed.
 In my case, I get up every morning, and with a bit of quiet time at the start of the day, set out my goals for the day.
 What do I want to accomplish?
 What do I want to get done?
-What projects will I tackle, and in what order.
+What projects will I tackle, and in what order?
 (I’ve “timeshifted” my life.)

-I’ve found that establishing a series of goals and benchmarks has helped to establish a routine to my day, and has been the key to ensuring and enhancing productivity in a home office setting.
+I’ve found that establishing a series of goals and benchmarks has helped to establish a routine for my day, and has been the key to ensuring and enhancing productivity in a home office setting.

 2. Make space